dbrownidau/constitution/WIP-Constitution.md

 -------------------
 10.1.
 A general meeting may only be called by the President or Secretary.

 10.2.
-The quorum for a general meeting must be equal to a majority of the amount of committee members.
+The quorum for a general meeting must be equal to the number of executive committee members.

 10.3.
 General Meetings are to be held in person at either the University or a voted upon location.